AusAlert will be ready to use in October 2026, but before it launches, the system will be tested in local communities.

 What to do if you don't want to receive a test alert

-If receiving an AusAlert test will disrupt you or cause you or a family member to feel unsafe, turn off your mobile devices or switch them to aeroplane mode before the scheduled test time in your location and leave them off for at least one hour.
+You can also turn off your mobile devices or switch them to aeroplane mode before the scheduled test time in your location and leave them off for at least one hour.